altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - showButtons(Local|Uploaded) (boolean): if true, shows buttons to perform actions in LocalView/UploadedView
 - swiped(Local|Uploaded) (boolean): controls the swipable tag list on LocalView/UploadedView
 - tagFilter(Local|Uploaded) <str>: value of filter of tagging modal in LocalView/UploadedView
-- taggedPivCount(Local|Uploaded) (int): shows how many pivs are tagged with the current tag on LocalView/UploadedView
 - tagMap:<assetId|pivId> (bool): if set, it means that this piv (whether local or uploaded) is tagged with the current tag
 - tags [<string>, ...]: list of tags relevant to the current query, brought from the server
 - uploadQueue [<string>, ...]
 [DISK]: list of ids of pivs that are going to be uploaded - deleted on logout.